illinois-mla/syllabus/README.md

 ### Software
 * Some knowledge of python preferred but not required.
 You do need to have knowledge of the basics of computer programming.

-### Setup of your environment
+### Setting up your environment
-* There is some setup required to ensure a consistent and functioning software environment to use the Jupyter notebooks in this course.
-This setup is detailed [here](notebooks/Setup.ipynb) and is best started before the first lecture to work out any wrinkles so that we can get started on the physics and data science content of the course .
+* There is some setup required to ensure a consistent and functioning software environment on your computer to use the Jupyter notebooks in this course.
+This setup is detailed [here](https://nbviewer.jupyter.org/github/illinois-mla/syllabus/tree/master/notebooks/Setup.ipynb) and is best started before the first lecture to work out any wrinkles so that we can get started on the physics and data science content of the course.

 ## Course Overview